jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 Did you remember your imports?

 Each time you click a link you should now see the MovieDetails Component with the `h1` text `MovieDetails Component` in the Browser beneath the NavBar.
+You should also see the movie id change in the url address bar.

 ## Phase 2: Dynamic Route

-Instead of hard coding the mapped movie title route and path, you should now make it dynamic.
-Import `useRouteMatch` from `react-router-dom`.
+Instead of hard coding the mapped movie title route and path in your `Movies.js` component, you should now make it dynamic.
+Import the [`useRouteMatch`][use-route-match] hook from `react-router-dom`.

+At
-Destructure the available url and path from the useRouteMatch function.
+the top of the Movies function, destructure the available url and path from an invoked useRouteMatch function .

 ```js
 const { path, url } = useRouteMatch();